 But I think it’s important to point out that getting to stay at Art of Animation is probably a big deal to children.
 Simultaneously, some adults (not all of you) might find it a bit of a sacrifice.

-Speaking of pricing, I have found I can typically find a room at Pop Century for a somewhat better or comparable price.
-If that’s the case, I’m almost always going to choose Pop Century because I like the standard rooms there better.
-But I’m usually not traveling with small children.
+Speaking of price, I can usually find a room at Pop Century for a somewhat better or comparable price.
+If that’s the case, I will almost always choose Pop Century because I like their standard rooms better.

 Final Thoughts on Disney’s Art of Animation